‘Abandoned’ is definitely not a Hideo Kojima game - even with that eyepatch

 “No,” said Kahraman when asked if Kojima was involved.
 “No, absolutely not.”

-“We receive emails or tweets on a daily basis from people saying: ‘Hey Kojima, I know what you’re doing!’ or stuff like: ‘Are you really Kohima?
+“We receive emails or tweets on a daily basis from people saying: ‘Hey Kojima, I know what you’re doing!’ or stuff like: ‘Are you really Kojima?
 Are you working on Silent Hill?’
 We always responded to these rumours, but we stopped responding after my last video because at this point, I was like: ‘No matter how much you try to respond, no matter how much you try to be against it, it’s not working’.
 At that point, I stopped responding to these rumours.”

 Unfortunately, Blue Box hasn’t made it easy for themselves.
 After a string of coincidences leading to speculation that Abandoned is a new Silent Hill game, Kahraman posted an image to Twitter which caused uproar.